A Jedi's Fight - A Star Wars Fan Fiction Story

 "She will ask us to provide evidence about our birth, Yarmod," Ian said.

-"You have evidence enough in this file," Yarmod exclaimed tapping the grey file, "What more evidence will she want."
+"You have evidence enough in this file," Yarmod exclaimed tapping the grey file, "What more evidence does she want."

 "Original birth certificates, for instance," Liane said calmly, "Until we have found real proof about our birth it's better if everything stays as it has been.
 You're the only one who knows about our family ties.
 Yarmod, I want you to promise Ian and me, that you won't reveal anything about what we have told you or what you have heard here."